 This hairy cactus species is very similar to Cephalocereus Senilis or the old man cactus.
-In fact, the hairy cactus maintenance for both of these types are interchangeable.
+In fact, the hairy cactus care and maintenance for both of these types are interchangeable.
 The main difference between them is that the Peruvian Old Man cactus has sharp spines or thorns and the old man cactus doesn’t.

-Opuntia Hairy Cactus (Opuntia Polyacantha)
+Opuntia Hairy cactus (Opuntia Polyacantha var. erinacea)

 Also known as Grizzly Bear Prickly pear, this succulent is also famous in hairy cactus types.
 Opuntia hairy cactus is also called Hedgehog Prickly pear, Grizzly Bear cactus, Prickly Pear, and Mojave Prickly pear.
 With bluish-green stems that form clumps at the base, the stems are covered by thick long, gray, and downward spines.

-This plant can grow up to 4 to 12 inches high and about 36 inches wide.
 In the early spring, the Opuntia hairy cactus blooms (they are produced on the previous year’s growth).
 The hairy cactus flower on this plant is either bronze, yellow, or pink.
 When they mature, they produce spiny green fruits that you can eat.

-Monkey Tail Hairy Cactus (Hildewintera Colademononis)
+Monkey Tail Hairy cactus (Hildewintera Colademononis)

 This magnificent succulent, like other types of hairy cactus, can make any dull space intriguing.
 Monkey tail hairy cactus has long stems that can outgrow any basket or pot.
 Obviously, these stems are also covered with thick hairs that are actually thin and long spikes.